Antasari Azhar: Murder case

 On 4 May 2009, Antasari was arrested on suspicion of ordering the murder of Nasrudin Zulkarnaen, a prominent businessman who headed a state-owned pharmaceuticals firm, PT Rajawali Putra Banjaran.
 It was alleged that Nasrudin had been blackmailing Antasari over the latter's extramarital affair with a female golf caddy.

-Also arrested in connection with the murder were tycoon Sigid Haryo Wibisono, the former head of Golkar's Central Java chapter and chief commissioner of the Harian Merdeka newspaper; and Senior Commissioner Wiliardi Wizar, the former South Jakarta Police chief.
-Six men involved in planning and conducting the assassination was also detained.
+Also arrested in connection with the murder were tycoon Sigid Haryo Wibisono, the former head of Golkar's Central Java chapter and chief commissioner of the Harian Merdeka newspaper; and Senior Commissioner Williardi Wizar, the former South Jakarta Police chief.
+Six men involved in planning and conducting the assassination were also detained.
 Williardi was accused of hiring the hit squad and Sigid was accused of paying for the hit.

 Antasari denied any wrongdoing, claiming he was faithful to his wife, Ida Laksmiwati, of 26 years.
 He was suspended as KPK chairman by President Susilo Bambang Yudhoyono.

 On 11 February 2010, Antasari was convicted of ordering the murder and sentenced to 18 years' imprisonment.
 He appealed the verdict unsuccessfully.

-Antasari was granted clemency on 26 January 2017 by President Joko Widodo due to humanitarian reasons.
+Antasari was granted clemency on 26 January 2017 by President Joko Widodo on to humanitarian grounds.

+Death

+Azhar died on 8 November 2025, at the age of 72.